Spiraster/LiveSplit.Fez/README.md

 - Automatically start the timer when you start speedrun mode.
 - Automatically reset the timer when you reset the run or leave speedrun mode.

-- Currently only includes splits for the Any% route:
+- Currently includes splits for the Any% route:
   - Village (*splits when entering Nature Hub from Memory Core*)
   - Bell Tower (*splits when entering shortcut door back to Nature Hub*)
   - Waterfall (*splits on warp back to Nature Hub*)